 - Peregrine Falcon Measures.
 WDFW proposes adding peregrine falcons to the list of raptors (which currently includes bald eagle, golden eagle, and prairie falcon) covered by surveys, monitoring, and conservation and mitigation measures in the WMP. - Raptor Monitoring During Proposed Project Operations.
 Raptor monitoring is not currently included in the WMP for operations (i.e., past the construction period) but is expected to be included in revisions to the WMP through agency coordination.
 Monitoring during proposed project operations would be used to evaluate the effectiveness of ongoing mitigation measures for the protection of raptors, nests, and foraging habitat.
 Ongoing monitoring results would continue to inform the development of specific mitigation and protection measures. - Focused Raptor Mitigation and Protection.
-Raptor monitoring during pre-construction, construction, and operation of the proposed project would be used to inform the development of specific raptor mitigation measures (e.g., spatial and temporal work restrictions based on documented nest locations and sensitive species timing needs) and general nest protection measures in consultation with USFWS, WDFW, and Oregon Department of Fish and Wildlife. - Pre-Construction Bat Surveys.
+Raptor monitoring during pre-construction, construction, and operation of the proposed project would be used to inform the development of specific raptor mitigation measures (e.g., spatial and temporal work restrictions based on documented nest locations and sensitive species timing needs) and general nest protection measures in consultation with USFWS, WDFW, and Oregon Department of Fish and Wildlife.
+Protection from project infrastructure, such as transmission lines, should include bird flight diverters and visibility enhancement devices. - Pre-Construction Bat Surveys.
 To address the lack of survey information on bats in the project area, pre-construction bat surveys are recommended to identify those bat species present in the study area and how bats are using the study area (e.g., foraging, roosting, hibernacula). - Post-Construction Bat Surveys.
 Use of year-round acoustic monitoring is recommended to determine if bats are attracted to the reservoirs by nighttime insect activity, water, or other factors, and whether the proposed use of floating shade balls is effective in deterring bat foraging above the reservoirs.
 Surveys will also help to determine if bats are colliding with aboveground structures or if there are incidents of bats drowning in the reservoirs. - Implementation of Bat Deterrent Measures.
 If monitoring shows that bats are attracted to the reservoirs, then implementation of bat deterrent measures (e.g., acoustic deterrents such as those used at wind projects) is recommended.
+Post-construction surveys will help determine if floating shade balls or other proposed deterrents are effective in deterring bat foraging above the reservoirs.

-In addition to the WDFW-proposed changes to the WMP noted above to help identify and mitigate for impacts to terrestrial species and habitats, additions to the WMP are also identified in the Aquatic Species and Habitats Resource Analysis Report (Appendix F of the EIS) and Section 4.6.2.3 of the Draft EIS for aquatic species and habitats.
+In addition to the WDFW-proposed changes to the WMP noted above to help identify and mitigate for impacts to terrestrial species and habitats, additions to the WMP are also identified in the Aquatic Species and Habitats Resource Analysis Report (Appendix F of the EIS) and Section 4.6.2.3 of the EIS for aquatic species and habitats.